SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/tutorial-contact-me.md

 1. Click **Apply now** to save the form and continue editing.

+![Add fields to new contact me form -screenshot][img6]

 ## Style

-1. In the **Style** category, edit the layout, colors, size and fonts of the form.
+1. Select **Style** from the left menu to define the look and feel of the form.
+Edit the layout, colors, size, and fonts of the form.
 Consider involving your web design colleagues.

 1. Click **Apply now** to save the form and continue editing.

 ## Landing pages

+1. Select **Thank you page**.

-1. In the **Thank you page** category, you can either redirect the customer to a web page or display a message (such as "Thank you for contacting us.
-We will be in touch shortly.").
-This will display after the customer submits the form.
+1. Select **Show this message** and enter "Thank you for contacting us.
+We will be in touch shortly."
+This will be shown after the customer submits the form.

-1. In the **Page for inactive form** category, enter a URL or a message.
-This is relevant if a customer accesses the form after it is marked as inactive.
+1. Select **Page for inactive form**.

+1. Select **Redirect to external website** and enter a URL.
+If a customer accesses the form after it is marked as inactive, they will be sent to this page.

 ## Form actions

-1. In the **Actions** category, you must set up the actions to be performed when the form is processed:
+1. Select **Actions** from the left menu to choose what happens after submission:

     * Select **Create request** and do the following:
         1. Enter a descriptive title for the requests that will be generated from this form.